Get,

 Image Source: freepik.com

-Vitamin C is closely related to the level of platelets in your body.
-Vitamin C is essential to improve and maintain the immunity of your body.
-Vitamin C helps you absorb iron efficiently and increase your platelet count.
-Great sources of Vitamin C are lemons, lime, oranges, pineapples, etc.
+Vitamin C is essential to improve and maintain the immunity of the body.
+It helps you absorb iron efficiently and may also increase your platelet count.
+Great sources of Vitamin C include lemons, lime, oranges, and pineapples.

 Frequently Asked Questions (FAQs)